 Obesity rarely occurs in a bubble.
 While some people may be obese and have no serious co-existing medical conditions, they are the exception.
 As the second leading cause of preventable death in the U.S., obesity is a serious public health concern with far-reaching implications and reams of studies have linked it with more than 200 chronic diseases.
 Here are a few:

 Carrying around excess amounts of weight can put pressure on the heart, forcing it to work harder to send blood throughout the body.
-Individuals who are overweight or obese also tend to have conditions that independently raise the risk for heart disease, such as elevated cholesterol and high blood pressure.
+Individuals who are overweight or have obesity also tend to have conditions that independently raise the risk for heart disease, such as elevated cholesterol and high blood pressure.

 Type 2 Diabetes